-- (a) On January 1, 2022, the four Boston Pizza restaurants that permanently closed during 2021 were removed from the Royalty Pool.
-Accordingly, the total number of restaurants in the Royalty Pool decreased to 383 from 387.
-The estimated net Franchise Sales from the four Boston Pizza Restaurants that permanently closed is negative \$6.2 million.
-This resulted in negative estimated Royalty and Distribution to the Fund of \$0.3 million.
-As a result of the Deficiency, BPI did not receive any Additional Entitlements on January 1, 2022.
+- (a) On January 1, 2023, the six Boston Pizza restaurants that permanently closed during 2022 were removed from the Royalty Pool.
+Accordingly, the total number of restaurants in the Royalty Pool decreased to 377 from 383.
+The net Franchise Sales from the six Boston Pizza Restaurants that permanently closed is negative \$6.8 million.
+This resulted in negative Royalty and Distribution to the Fund of \$0.4 million.
+As a result of the Deficiency, BPI did not receive any Additional Entitlements on January 1, 2023.
 However, BPI did not lose any of the Additional Entitlements it received in respect of previous years.
-Instead, BPI will be required to make-up the cumulative Deficiency for both 2020 and 2021 on future Adjustment Dates by first adding Royalty and Distribution in an amount equal to the Deficiency before receiving any further Additional Entitlements. - (b) In the first quarter of 2022, adjustments were made based on the actual performance of two new Boston Pizza Restaurants that were added to the Royalty Pool on January 1, 2021 and the eleven restaurants that permanently closed and were removed from the Royalty Pool on January 1, 2021 and the actual effective tax rate paid by the Fund in 2021.
-The original Franchise Sales expected to be generated from these two new restaurants less the Franchise Sales from the 11 Boston Pizza Restaurants that closed in 2021 was negative \$15.2 million.
-The actual Franchise Sales generated from these two new restaurants after subtracting the Franchise Sales from the 11 Boston Pizza Restaurants that closed in 2021 was \$0.2 million less.
-The original effective tax rate the Fund expected to pay for 2021 was 26.0% and the actual effective tax rate paid by the Fund for 2021 was 26.2%.
-As a result, the Deficiency in respect of 2020 was adjusted to be \$0.8 million.
+Instead, BPI will be required to make-up the cumulative Deficiency for 2020 through 2022 (total of \$1.6 million) on future Adjustment Dates by first adding Royalty and Distribution in an amount equal to the Deficiency before receiving any further Additional Entitlements. - (b) In the first quarter of 2023, no adjustments were made to the Deficiency related to 2021 since no new restaurants were opened during 2021 nor were added to the Royalty Pool on January 1, 2022.